Finding the right nursery school for your child

 It isn't just schooling that can take years of careful planning and (for some independent schools) registration at birth - so too do some pre-school options.
-Much depends on: where you live, the type of setting you require and how essential it is to bag a place.
+Much depends on: where you live, the type of pre-school you require and how difficult it is to bag a place.
 If you plan on returning to work, plan ahead.
-Sussing out placements before you have your baby can save a lot of leg work and hassle later, when tot will be in-tow.
-Do revisit though - nurseries can change very quickly, especially in areas with high staff turn-over, and keep an eye on inspection reports.
+Sussing out placements before you have your baby can save a lot of leg work and hassle later, when tot will be in tow.
+Do revisit, though - nurseries can change very quickly, especially in areas with high staff turn-over, and keep an eye on inspection reports.

-Some early-years provision is wonderfully flexible, operating on an almost drop-in basis but if you are seeking out a pre-school, pre-prep or popular nursery you may have to plan well-in advance, even during pregnancy.
-Guidance from the wonderfully named Ducks (Dulwich college Kindergarten), which takes babies from six months says,
+Some early years provision is wonderfully flexible, operating on an almost drop-in basis, but if you are seeking out a pre-school, pre-prep or popular nursery you may have to plan well in advance, even during pregnancy.
+We say of the wonderfully named Ducks (Dulwich College Kindergarten), which takes babies from six months:

-Shortage of places used to be a London-only concern but these days it has spread to other metropolis.
+Shortage of places used to be a London-only concern but these days it has spread to other areas.
 Our Manchester editor warns against leaving things to the last minute